 I wrote all of the examples below, sometimes borrowing characters or scenes from other authors for fun.
-You can use the ‘Show Author Marks’ feature (just below this article’s main title) to highlight the relevant portions of each example.
+You can click the ‘Show Author Marks’ link below to highlight the relevant portions of each example:

 Only ever use italics for emphasis; never underline and pretty-much-never boldface1.
 Capitals should be used very rarely, and for extreme emphasis, shouting or otherwise.

 He knew she would never forgive him for.

 Here’s a subtle but important point.
 Emphasis should be supplied by a character’s thoughts or emotions, implicitly or otherwise.
 The narrator should refrain from applying their own emphasis, unless they’re also a character.

 The street was deserted.
 An, jagged hole reached almost from one side to the other, exposing the pipework below.